zeeshanali/Online-Help/docs/Contributor_Docs/cd_Distributed_Architecture.md

 #### Repos

-Each repo is a separate entry under the [Intel HPDD organization](https://github.com/intel-hpdd).
+Each repo is a separate entry under the [whamCloud organization](https://github.com/whamcloud).

 Many of the repos utilize [travis](https://travis-ci.org/) to run their automated tests.
 Travis is a general hosted CI platform where unit / integration tests can be run.
 Here is an [example](https://travis-ci.org/intel-hpdd/view-server/jobs/257382690).
 They also are published individually by travis on a public facing package registry; here is an [example](https://yarnpkg.com/en/package/@iml/view-server).